p-zander/robotframework-tabular-report/README.md

 - `colored_status`: Use conditional formatting to color red/green in test status column (Truthy/Falsy, default: `True`)
 - `colored_rows`: Color complete test case row read/green depending on test status (Truthy/Falsy, default: `False`)

+Note: The formatting based on test status is only supported, when the `status` field is present in the output.$

 ### Details

-Note: The formatting based on test status is only supported, when the `status` field is present in the output.

-The arguments need to be provided in order, following the Modifier name and separated by `:`, all parameters other then the filename are optional.
-An argument setting can be skipped (empty assignment, i.e. `::`), when needing to set a latter parameter.
+The arguments need to be provided in order, following the modifier name and separated by `:`, all parameters other then the filename are optional.
+When needing to set a letter parameter, whil leaving a earlier on at its default value the value can be skipped (empty assignment, i.e. `::`).

 **Example:**
 ```
 robot --prerebotmodifier CsvWriter:myfile:name,status,parent.metadata,tags::TAB my_tests
 ```
-This would create a Tab-separated file ``myfile.csv``, with the provided fields and the default Doc length.
+This would create a Tab-separated file ``myfile.csv``, with the provided fields and the default doc length.

 **Example 2:**
 ```
 robot --prerebotmodifier XlsWriter:workbook::::Yes my_tests
 ```
-This would create a Excel file ``workbook.xlsx``, with the default fields and formatting (red/green) applied to each test depending on the test status.
+This would create a Excel file ``workbook.xlsx``, with the default fields and formatting (red/green) applied to each row depending on the test status.

 ## Format Specifiers